Not sure what to bring to college? Here is our ultimate college packing list for 2023.

-If you are bringing a film camera or the polaroid-style camera above, make sure to stock up on extra film so you don’t run out.
+If you are bringing a film camera, make sure to stock up on extra film so you don’t run out.

 127. Extension Cord

 DO NOT forget this one!
-As mentioned before, dorms often have weirdly spaced outlets and my room sophomore year had ONE usable outlet in the whole room!
+As mentioned before, dorms have weirdly spaced outlets, and my room sophomore year had ONE usable outlet in the whole room!

-Get at least one power strip with an extra long cord and ideally bring a couple of these; you will definitely use them.
+Get at least one power strip with an extra-long cord and, ideally, bring a couple of these; you will use them.

 128. Laptop Case